Houston Personal Injury Lawyer

 Once the insurance company receives the settlement demand package, an adjuster will review everything.
 If the insurer decides to accept its policyholder's liability/fault for the case, the adjuster will typically make an initial demand to try to settle the matter.

 These initial settlement offers, in most cases, are so extremely low that they are often not worth accepting.
 In fact, at this juncture, the insurance company is usually just trying to see if the accident victim will settle their case for a very small amount of money.
-After all, the insurer does not make money by paying out large personal injury awards.
+After all, the insurer does not make money by paying large personal injury awards.
 Instead, it makes and keeps its money by collecting premiums from insured individuals and retaining as much of that money as possible.

 What If the Insurer Refuses to Offer a Fair Settlement?

-A Houston personal injury lawyer can negotiate with the insurance company on your behalf in an attempt to resolve your personal injury case fully and fairly.
+A Houston personal injury attorney can negotiate with the insurance company on your behalf in an attempt to resolve your personal injury case fully and fairly.
 If the insurance company's adjuster is willing to offer you a reasonable settlement that you decide to accept, your lawyer can help you finalize the settlement and resolve the matter in full.

 However, in some cases, the insurance company may not be willing to offer you fair compensation for the losses you suffered in your accident.
 When that happens, you have a couple of options.
 First, your lawyer could continue to negotiate a settlement in the case on your behalf.
 Second, you could file a lawsuit in the court system against the at-fault person or entity that caused your accident.